-The Disputed Domain Names are identical and/or confusingly similar to trade or service marks in which the Complainant has rights
+The Disputed Domain Name is identical and/or confusingly similar to trade or service marks in which the Complainant has rights

-The Complainant submits that the Disputed Domain Names are identical and/or confusingly similar to marks in which the Complainant has rights on the following grounds:
+The Complainant submits that the Disputed Domain Name is identical and/or confusingly similar to marks in which the Complainant has rights on the following grounds:

-- (a) the Disputed Domain Name is identical to the Complainant's Chinese trade name 法国东 方汇理银行 is confusingly similar to the Complainant's registered Hong Kong trade mark 东方汇理银行; - (b) the Complainant has acquired an extensive reputation and goodwill in its Chinese trade name 法国东方汇理银行, which is identical to the Disputed Domain Names, among the Chinese speaking population worldwide in particular through use in the PRC, Taiwan and Hong Kong.
+- (a) the Disputed Domain Name is identical to the Complainant's Chinese trade name 法国东 方汇理银行 is confusingly similar to the Complainant's registered Hong Kong trade mark 东方汇理银行; - (b) the Complainant has acquired an extensive reputation and goodwill in its Chinese trade name 法国东方汇理银行, which is identical to the Disputed Domain Name, among the Chinese speaking population worldwide.

 The Disputed Domain Name is identical to the Complainant's Chinese trade name 法国东方汇理银行 and is confusingly similar to the Complainant's Hong Kong registered trade mark 东方汇理银行.
 The omission of the word 法国 does not serve to distinguish the Complainant's Hong Kong registered trade mark from the Disputed Domain Name on the basis that the word 法国 is merely descriptive of the Complainant's national origins.
-It is also well established that, in making an enquiry as to whether a trade mark is identical or confusingly similar to a domain name, the domain extensions, in this case <.com> and <.net>, respectively, should be disregarded.
+It is also well established that, in making an enquiry as to whether a trade mark is identical or confusingly similar to a domain name, the domain extensions, in this case <.cc>, respectively, should be disregarded.
 The Complainant refers the panelist to the WIPO Arbitration and Mediation Center's decision of Rohde & Schwarz GmbH & Co.
 HG v.
 Pertshire Marketing Ltd (Case No. D2006-0762), a copy of which is attached as Annexure 18.

-The Complainant also has civil rights in 法国东方汇理银行 as an unregistered trade mark in China by virtue of the extensive reputation and goodwill that the Complainant has acquired through use, particularly in the PRC, Taiwan and Hong Kong, which collectively hold the vast majority of the world's Chinese speaking population (as discussed in more detail above).
+The Complainant also has civil rights in 法国东方汇理银行 as an unregistered trade mark in Chinese speaking countries around the world by virtue of the extensive reputation and goodwill that the Complainant has acquired in this trade mark through use, particularly in the PRC, Taiwan and Hong Kong, which collectively hold the vast majority of the world's Chinese speaking population (as discussed in more detail above).

-The Complainant accordingly submits that it has proved that the Disputed Domain Names are identical and/or confusingly similar to both a trade name and (unregistered) trade mark in which the Complainant has rights or interests for the purposes of Article 4(a)(i) of the ICANN UDRP.
+The Complainant accordingly submits that it has proved that the Disputed Domain Name is identical and/or confusingly similar to both a trade name and (unregistered) trade mark in which the Complainant has rights or interests for the purposes of Article 4(a)(i) of the ICANN UDRP.

-The Respondent has no right or legitimate interest in respect of the Disputed Domain Names
+The Respondent has no right or legitimate interest in respect of the Disputed Domain Name

-The Complainant submits that the Respondent has no right or legitimate interest in respect of the Disputed Domain Names on the following grounds:
+The Complainant submits that the Respondent has no right or legitimate interest in respect of the Disputed Domain Name on the following grounds:

-- (a) The Disputed Domain Names do not reflect the Respondent's name or the name of the Respondent's Company; - (b) Neither the Respondent nor the Respondent's Company has any registered trade mark rights in the PRC, Hong Kong or Taiwan which reflect the Disputed Domain Names; - (c) Neither the Respondent nor the Respondent's Company has acquired any reputation in the Disputed Domain Names in the PRC, Hong Kong or Taiwan.
+- (a) The Disputed Domain Name do not reflect the Respondent's name or the name of the Respondent's Company; - (b) Neither the Respondent nor the Respondent's Company has any registered trade mark rights in the predominant Chinese speaking countries, being the PRC, Hong Kong or Taiwan, which reflect the Disputed Domain Name; - (c) Neither the Respondent nor the Respondent's Company has acquired any reputation in the Disputed Domain Name in the predominant Chinese speaking countries, being the PRC, Hong Kong or Taiwan. - (d) Neither the Respondent nor the Respondent's Company has a presence in the Caicos Islands.

-The Disputed Domain name neither reflects the Respondent's name nor any other name trade mark in which the Respondent has any registered rights or interests in the PRC, Hong Kong or Taiwan, being the predominant Chinese speaking countries.
-The Complainant's legal representative conducted proprietor trade mark searches in the names of "Yun Feng" (the Respondent) and "Jinanlihaishangwuyouxiangongsi" / "济南利海商务有限公司" (the Respondent's Company) which revealed neither to be the owner of any registered trade marks in the these countries (let alone trade marks incorporating or reflecting the Disputed Domain Names).
+The Disputed Domain name neither reflects the Respondent's name nor any other name trade mark in which the Respondent has any registered rights or interests in the PRC, Hong Kong or Taiwan.
+The Complainant's legal representative conducted proprietor trade mark searches in the names of "Yun Feng" (the Respondent) and "Jinanlihaishangwuyouxiangongsi" / "济南利海商务有限公司" (the Respondent's Company) which revealed neither to be the owner of any registered trade marks in the these countries (let alone trade marks incorporating or reflecting the Disputed Domain Name).
 Copies of the trade mark search results are attached at Annexure 19.